centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 ### 6. Define Eventstream topology

 Next we have to create the Eventstream topology that will insert the streamed data into our KQL Database.
-To aceive this please follow the following steps.
+To achieve this please follow the following steps.

 2. Click on **Edit** in the top toolbar.